ICD-11 code : 1D60.0;

 Validated automatic mappings to BTNT

-A severe disease with high case fatality caused by infection with Ebola virus or a
+A severe disease with high case fatality caused by infection with virus from the Orthoebolavirus

-closely related virus.
-Ebola disease is typically characterized by acute onset of
+genus.
+Ebola disease is typically characterised by acute onset of fever with non-specific

-fever with non-specific symptoms/signs (e.g., abdominal pain, anorexia, fatigue, malaise,
+symptoms/signs (e.g., abdominal pain, anorexia, fatigue, malaise, myalgia, sore throat)

-myalgia, sore throat) usually followed several days later by nausea, vomiting, diarrhea,
+usually followed several days later by nausea, vomiting, diarrhoea, and occasionally

-and occasionally a variable rash.
+a variable rash.
 Hiccups may occur.
-Severe illness may include hemorrhagic
+Severe illness may include haemorrhagic manifestations

-manifestations (e.g., bleeding from puncture sites, ecchymoses, petechiae, visceral
+(e.g., bleeding from puncture sites, ecchymoses, petechiae, visceral effusions), encephalopathy,

-in infected pregnant women.
-Common laboratory findings include thrombocytopenia, elevated
+women.
+Common laboratory findings include thrombocytopenia, elevated transaminase

-transaminase concentrations, electrolyte abnormalities, and signs of renal dysfunction.
+concentrations, electrolyte abnormalities, and signs of renal dysfunction.
+Individuals

-Individuals who recover may experience prolonged sequelae (e.g., arthralgia, neurocognitive
+who recover may experience prolonged sequelae (e.g., arthralgia, neurocognitive dysfunction,

-persistent infection may occur in immune-privileged compartments (e.g., CNS, eyes,
+has been characterized in immune-privileged compartments (e.g., CNS, eyes, testes)

-testes).
-Person-to-person transmission occurs by direct contact with blood, other
+in some people who recovered.
+Person-to-person transmission occurs by direct contact

-bodily fluids, organs, or contaminated surfaces and materials with risk beginning
+with blood, other bodily fluids, organs, or contaminated surfaces and materials with

-at the onset of clinical signs and increasing with disease severity.
-Family members,
+risk beginning at the onset of clinical signs and increasing with disease severity.

-direct contact with the deceased are at particular risk.
-The incubation period typically
+with direct contact with the deceased are at particular risk.
+The incubation period